nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add duplicated tasks by specifying title, description, interval and start date
-2. System will update the database of the newly created duplicated tasks.
+2. System will update the database of the newly created duplicated tasks.<br>
 Use Case end.

 **Extension**